vincekurtz/stlpy/docs/source/getting_started.rst

 More Examples
 =================================

-Can be found in the `examples` folder.
+More complex examples, including of :ref:`benchmark scenarios<Benchmarks>` can be found `on github here <https://github.com/vincekurtz/stlpy/tree/main/examples>`_.